-- 3. If you want to find and correct incorrectly joined columns shown at the bottom of the dialog box or if you want to join columns that are not already joined, complete steps a. and b., as appropriate; otherwise, proceed to step 4. - a.
-If the tables to be joined are not already displayed, from the drop-down Table lists, select the appropriate tables. - b.
+- 3. If you want to find and correct columns that are incorrectly joined and shown at the bottom of the dialog box or if you want to join columns that are not already joined, complete steps a. and b., as appropriate; otherwise, proceed to step 4. - a.
+If the tables to be joined are not already displayed, from the two drop-down Table lists, select the appropriate tables. - b.
 From each Column list, select a column to join, and click Add.

-For example, in Figure 8-7, the Current Join Information list box shows that the TBC.ATTRIBUTE_OUNCES table and the TBC.LOOKUP_PRODUCT table are joined on the OUNCES_ID column in both tables.
+The columns that you join are displayed in the join information box at the bottom of the dialog box.
+For example, in Figure 9-7, the list box shows that the TBC.PRODUCT table and the TBC.PRODUCTDIM table are joined on the SKU column in both tables.